Update, 12/16/2022: We’ve reviewed our recommendations and have updated most of our picks with the latest and greatest 8K TVs. Take a look!

 Thanks to Mini LED backlighting, the television offers deeper blacks with its dimming zones and excellent contrast.
 The picture quality is also outstanding and if you have never seen an 8K TV in action, be ready to be blown away.
 In addition, you get support for HDR10 and Dolby Vision to enjoy HDR content and gaming in all its beauty.

-TCL’s Smart 8K Upscaling is mostly excellent at upscaling lower resolution content.
+TCL’s Smart 8K Upscaling is excellent at upscaling lower-resolution content.
 However, it struggles with Full-HD or HD content more than competing 8K TVs.
 As a result, you’ll notice some occasional artifacts if you’re watching 1080p content.
 That said, upscaled 4K content is a treat to watch and is fairly common to find.

 All next-generation gaming features are also present on the 6-Series 8K.
-So if you are planning to hook up a PS5 or Xbox Series X, you will be able to game in 4K at 120fps using the two HDMI 2.1 ports.
+So if you are planning to hook up a PS5 or Xbox Series X, you can game in 4K at 120fps using the two HDMI 2.1 ports.
 In addition, the TV has low input lag and fast response time.

-The ever-popular Roku OS is handling the smart aspects of the TV, and as always, it provides a smooth and fluid experience with access to tons of apps and streaming services.
+The ever-popular Roku OS handles the smart aspects of the TV, and as always, it provides a smooth and fluid experience with access to tons of apps and streaming services.
 You’ll have everything you need to enjoy the 8K experience right out of the box!

 TCL Series-6 8K TV

 With its Series-6 8K TV, TCL has truly upped its game.
 As a result, it is not only the best TCL TV on the market, but it is also the best affordable 8K TV.